alexrayu/cimport/README.md

  ```

 8. *Deleting* is serviced from a different source - `delete.csv`, containing the SKUs of the products to be deleted.
 Display nodes with empty reference fields, will be deleted as well.
+Products that are in the Line Items, will not be deleted.

 If you find this module unclear or not working in your specific case, remember, that I asked you to not use it and use the Migrate module instead! ;)